1. Scope

 Service providers

 We use vendors for hosting, authentication, database infrastructure, payments, analytics, email, monitoring, support, security, and similar operations.
+Stripe processes payment and subscription information.
+Resend processes transactional guardian-approval and account-confirmation emails.
+VaultProof does not receive full payment-card details from Stripe.

 Provider routing